aptos-foundation/AIPs/aips/aip-20.md

 created: 2023/03/15
 ---

-# AIP-14 - Generic Operations of Algebraic Structures
+# AIP-14 - Generic Cryptography Algebra and BLS12-381 Implementation
 ## Summary

-This AIP proposes some generic functions and structs for performing operations on cryptographic algebraic structures in Move.
+This AIP proposes the support of generic cryptography algebra operations in Aptos standard library.

-The initial list of supported generic operations includes group/field element serialization/deserialization, basic arithmetic, pairing, hash-to-structure, casting.
+The initial list of the supported generic operations includes group/field element serialization/deserialization, basic arithmetic, pairing, hash-to-structure, casting.

-The list of supported groups starts with groups/fields used in BLS12-381, a popular pairing-friendly curve as described [here](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-pairing-friendly-curves-11#name-bls-curves-for-the-128-bit-).
+The initial list of supported algebraic structures includes groups/fields used in BLS12-381, a popular pairing-friendly curve as described [here](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-pairing-friendly-curves-11#name-bls-curves-for-the-128-bit-).

 Either the operation list or the structure list can be extended by future AIPs.